Ada-Developers-Academy/core-unit-3/styles-and-presentation/classes-and-ids.md

 ### Assigning Classes to HTML Elements

-We can give classes to an HTML element by assigning it to their `class` attribute.
+We can give classes to an HTML element by assigning it to their `class` attribute:

 ```html
 <h1 class="page-title">Hello World!</h1>